 - 8 oz (1 cup) water, plus more as desired

 - 1/4 tsp ground nutmeg

 - A generous pinch of Kosher or sea salt

 - Brown sugar to sprinkle, as desired

-- A drizzle of Pressure Cooker Toasted Cream (may substitute for traditional heavy cream if you aren’t up for making toasted cream ahead of time)
+- A drizzle of Pressure Cooker Toasted Cream (may sub for traditional heavy cream if preferred)

 For the roasted pears and walnuts: